 The executive career ladder, however, is triangular, with steps appearing less frequently as the candidate gets closer to the top.
 There are other differences too.
 Not least, the fact that most ladders don’t have competitive climbers trying to get to the next rung before you do!

 In reality, a successful executive career is not linear and doesn’t ‘just happen.’
-For an executive to maximize his or her career potential requires many things, including an understanding of how executive search firms find candidates, what the search process actually is and what to expect when the recruiter calls.
-It’s not just about sending re
+For an executive to maximize his or her career potential requires many things, including an understanding of how the best executive search firms find candidates, what the search process actually is and what to expect when the recruiter calls.

 How does executive search work?